dbautista98/Breakthrough_Listen/README.md

 ## `remove_DC_spike.py` Usage

 `remove_DC_spike` is a program that goes through a `.dat` file an removes the coarse channel center frequencies.
-These are problematic because they are not physically meaningful and show up in spectral occupancy plots as a bin with 100% occupancy that repeats every ~3MHz from the starting frequency.
+These are problematic because they appear as a large spike (very high SNR) in the middle of the bandpass are not physically meaningful.
+As a result, they show up in spectral occupancy plots as a bin with 100% occupancy that repeats every ~3MHz from the starting frequency.
 They arise as a result of the zero frequency power during a fourier transform.

 This program was initially written to be called prior to running `spectral_occupancy.py`, but is now called as `spectral_occupancy` runs.
 It isn't necessary to call this as a stand alone program anymore, but if you want, the steps are below: